Presentation layer: multimodal, voice, and video services

 2.3 Where LLM gateways still help (LiteLLM, OpenRouter, Portkey, …)

 Section titled “2.3 Where LLM gateways still help (LiteLLM, OpenRouter, Portkey, …)”Unified gateways and aggregators (LiteLLM, OpenRouter, Portkey, Vercel AI Gateway, cloud model routers, …) excel at text models (OpenAI, Anthropic, Gemini, Mistral, open models, …).
-If a video platform lets you bring your own model via an OpenAI-compatible base URL (some document “custom LLM” onboarding), that same LLM can often be configured as llm_provider: litellm or openai + api_base for Astrocyte - provided the endpoint implements chat completions (and optionally embeddings) the adapter expects.
+If a video platform lets you bring your own model via an OpenAI-compatible base URL (some document “custom LLM” onboarding), that same LLM can often be configured as llm_provider: litellm or openai + base_url for Astrocyte - provided the endpoint implements chat completions (and optionally embeddings) the adapter expects.
 That is “shared brain” between Astrocyte and the video stack, not “Tavus as the LLMProvider” unless Tavus exposes such an endpoint to your backend for arbitrary calls.

 3. How to integrate: architectural patterns